About Toodlepip & Sam Michel

 Good question, thanks for asking.

-I've always like the phrase, "Toodle pip", which was used by upper-class gentlemen in the 1920s.
-If you're a fan of Jeeves & Wooster, then you'll hear it frequently.
+I’ve always liked the phrase, “Toodle pip“, which was used by upper-class gentlemen in the 1920s.
+If you’re a fan of Jeeves & Wooster, then you’ll hear it frequently.
 The idea of using a polite and terribly, terribly English expression on such a new-fangled medium appealed to me.
 Still does.

 It's a particularly British expression, so if you're not from round these parts it's unlikely you'll have come across it, other than through TV.
 For a more formal definition and an audio file, check out the Wikitionary definition.

-I've been using this sobriquet for such a long-time, it's stuck.
-If you're looking for me on Facebook, FlickR or Twitter, keep your eyes peeled for toodlepip.
-In the meantime, this site toodlepip.co.uk provides a home for non-work meanderings, unfinished projects and other oddities that don't fit elsewhere.
+peeled for toodlepip.
+In the meantime, this site toodlepip.co.uk provides a home for non-work meanderings, unfinished projects and other oddities that don’t fit elsewhere.

 I try to write regularly, but as you'll see not always successfully.
 Topic-wise, I'm interested in community, funny stuff, bits of geekery and technology, credit unions and other bits and pieces that pass across my browser window.
 Hope some of it tickles your fancy.